Fall Checklist for Winterizing Your Home

 Fall is officially here, and it’s time to think about ways you and your family can conserve energy.
 Thankfully, there’s a lot you can to protect your home from inclement weather while also lowering your utility bills.

-Time for a Tune Up
+Time for a Tune-Up

 When’s the last time you’ve had a professional give your heating unit a once over to make sure everything’s in working order?
 You can save yourself a lot of time and aggravation if you schedule a quick maintenance call with a qualified professional.
-A quick tune up can often cost less than $100 and help prevent any serious problems from occurring during the coldest time of the year.
+A quick tune-up can often cost less than $100 and help prevent any serious problems from occurring during the coldest time of the year.

 Put It in Reverse

 Most people understand that heat rises, but did you know you can redirect this heat into the heart of the room by putting your fans in reverse?
 It’s true.
-Most fans today have a switch which will reverse the direction of your fans, forcing the warm air down and possibly allowing you to turn your thermostat down a degree or two.
+Most fans today have a switch that will reverse the direction of your fans, forcing the warm air down and possibly allowing you to turn your thermostat down a degree or two.

 Replace Missing Shingles